-Academic Support is a year-long subject offered to guide and assist students with learning adjustments through the NCCD manage their curriculum requirements.
-Consultation and collaboration with subject teachers to differentiate curriculum, expectations and delivery will allow increased access to content and facilitate greater success.
+Academic Support is a year-long subject offered to guide and assist identified students on ILPs (Individualised Learning Plans) and who receive adjustments through the NCCD, to manage their curriculum requirements.
+Consultation and collaboration with subject teachers to differentiate curriculum expectations and delivery will allow increased access to content and facilitate greater success.

-This subject will also focus on developing improved time management and organisational skills to ensure more effective communication with subject teachers and meeting of deadlines.
-The goal being to develop proactive and resilient students who can effectively and responsibly manage multiple tasks and deadlines.
+This subject will also focus on developing time management, organisational and improved study skills to ensure effective communication with teachers around task requirements and deadlines.
+The goal being to develop proactive and resilient students who can effectively and responsibility manage multiple tasks and deadlines.

-Design, Production & Digital Technologies Design and Production Technology
+Design, Production & Digital Technologies DESIGN AND PRODUCTION TECHNOLOGY